 With fewer salespeople hitting their quotas, it’s time for sellers to give their CRM—and the insights available from them, thanks to data and analytics—a second look.

-Sales teams need to start viewing technology as a resource, not as an added task to complete.
+Sales teams need to start viewing sales technology as a resource, not as an added task to complete.
 Modern CRMs, coupled with data-driven insights, aren’t just about activity tracking and gathering more information that then stagnates in a passive data repository.
 Rather, they serve as an active conduit for information that, when engaged, can tell sellers specifically what they need to know now on which deals they need to focus.

 To increase seller adoption of CRMs, companies need modern CRM solutions like Scout, which layer methodology with analytics in real time to drive behavior—technology that shows sellers what specific actions they can take to build stronger customer relationships and advance deals.

 In sales, the reality remains that behavior drives results.
-Methodology gives sellers the framework they need so they can decide what to do in the moment—that is, which specific behaviors will help them win deals.
+Sales methodology gives sellers the framework they need so they can decide what to do in the moment—that is, which specific behaviors will help them win deals.
 Modern CRMs equipped with data driven by technology are the tools that inform that methodology, giving context to behavior.
 This is the next wave of CRMs, and it’s a game changer.
 In this new era, sellers will come to see CRM systems as tools that help them win more deals.

 Contact us and find out how Miller Heiman Group can help your organization.